Wharton School

-The Wharton School awards the Bachelor of Science with a school-specific economics major, with concentrations in over 18 disciplines in Wharton's academic departments.
-The degree is a general business degree focused on core business skills.
-At the graduate level, the Master of Business Administration (MBA) program can be pursued standalone or offers dual studies leading to a joint degree from other schools (e.g., law, engineering, government).
-Similarly, in addition to its tracks in accounting, finance, operations, statistics, and other academic departments, the doctoral and post-doctoral programs co-sponsors several diploma programs in conjunction with other schools within the university.
-The college was a pioneer in so-called 'Executive Education'; custom learning experiences that lead to academic enrichment, however with no standing.
+The Wharton School awards undergraduate and graduate degrees with a school-specific economics major and concentrations in over 18 disciplines in Wharton's academic departments.
+The undergraduate degree is a general business degree focused on core business skills.
+At the graduate level, the Master of Business Administration program can be pursued by itself or along with dual studies leading to a joint degree from its law, engineering, and government schools.

-Since the establishment of journalistic rankings, Wharton's undergraduate and graduate programs have been consistently ranked in the top tier.
-Its MBA program is ranked No. 1 in the World according to the Financial Times and No. 1 in the United States according to the 2023 U.S. News & World Report ranking.
-Meanwhile, Wharton's undergraduate business program has been ranked No. 1 in the United States, and the MBA for Executives No. 2 in the US by U.S. News.
-MBA graduates of Wharton earn an average $175,000 (USD) first year base pay, the highest of all the leading business schools.
-Wharton's MBA program is tied for the highest in the United States with an average GMAT score of 732 (97th percentile) for its entering class.
+In addition to its tracks in accounting, finance, operations, statistics, and other academic departments, the doctoral and post-doctoral programs co-sponsor several diploma programs in conjunction with other schools within the university.